 Frederick, Maryland Employment Lawyer

-The Law Office of Brian M. Maul is pleased to represent both small and large business owners faced with employee-related legal issues.
+The Law Office of Brian M. Maul has extensive expertise in the successful representation of both small and large business owners faced with employee-related legal issues.
 Many employment law issues are governed by federal and state statutes and require knowledge of the statutory process that must be followed in order to successfully handle the matter.
 Please note this Firm solely represents employers and business owners at this time.
 Some common employment-related issues this Firm handles include the following:

 Unions and Collective Bargaining Agreements

 Discrimination on Basis of Race, National Origin or Religion

 Disability Discrimination under Americans with Disabilities Act (ADA)

 This Firm currently only represents Employers at this time.